Pea Soup Andersen's: History

 In the early 1950s animator and future Gumby creator Art Clokey produced stop motion commercials for Pea Soup Andersen's.

-In 1965, the restaurant was sold to actor Vince Evans.
+In 1965, the restaurant was sold to entrepreneur Vince Evans.
 He developed a miniature train, aviary, and even a small wild animal park on the property, but they were demolished in 1970 to make room for a Danish-themed motel.

 In 1976 the company established a second location in Santa Nella, California, in Merced County near Interstate 5.
 The property included a restaurant, gift shop, hotel, and gas station, all branded with the Andersen's name.
 A distinctive feature was a working windmill, attached to the restaurant and visible from the highway, which became a symbol of the company.

 During the 1980s two additional short-lived restaurants were opened, in Mammoth Lakes and in Carlsbad near Interstate 5.
 The Carlsbad location became a TGI Friday's, which closed in 2018; it now operates as the Windmill Food Hall, housing eleven restaurants and a bar, but still features the Andersen windmill, which was repaired in the summer of 2019.
 There was also a location in Selma, which opened in the 1980s and lasted until 2001.
-The street it was on, Pea Soup Anderson Boulevard, still bears the name.
+The street it was on, Pea Soup Andersen Boulevard, still bears the name.

-After the death of the last Evans in 1980 the restaurants went through multiple ownerships.
-The two remaining properties, Buellton and Santa Nella, are now owned by Milt Guggia, a Central Coast restaurateur.
+After the death of Evans in 1980 the restaurants went through multiple ownerships.
+The remaining restaurant in Santa Nella is now owned by Milt Guggia, a Central Coast restaurateur.

-In January 2021 the Buellton location was listed for sale, with an asking price of $4.7 million.

 Throughout all of the years the restaurant has been in business the menu has offered an option of all-you-can-eat pea soup, now called the "Traveller's Special".
 In 2012 it was noted that the restaurant sold 500 to 600 usgal of pea soup in a day.